Tom Molineaux: Career in Europe

 Molineaux found his way to London in 1809 where he made contact with Bill Richmond, another ex-slave-turned-boxer who ran the pub the Horse and Dolphin in Leicester Square, London.

-Molineaux's first fight in England took place at Tothill Fields, Westminster on 24 July 1810.
+Molineaux's first fight in England occurred at Tothill Fields, Westminster, on July 24, 1810.
 According to one report, the match was preceded by bull baiting.
 Molineaux won the fight, beating Jack Burrows of Bristol in front of a small crowd in 65 minutes.
 Bill Richmond seconded Molineaux for the fight and Tom Cribb seconded Burrows.

-Molineaux's second fight in England was against Tom Blake whose nickname was "Tom Tough".
-The fight took place at Epple Bay near Margate on August 21, 1810, the American ending up victorious after 8 rounds when Blake was knocked out by Molineaux.
+Molineaux's second fight in England was against Tom Blake, whose nickname was "Tom Tough".
+The fight took place at Epple Bay near Margate on August 21, 1810, the American ending up victorious after eight rounds when Molineaux knocked out Blake.
 In this fight, the American was reported to have shown "great improvement in the science of pugilism".

-On 3 December 1810, having been trained by Bill Richmond, Molineaux fought Tom Cribb at Shenington Hollow in Oxfordshire for the English title.
-According to the writer Pierce Egan, who was present, Molineaux stood at five foot eight and a quarter inches tall, and for this fight weighed "fourteen stone two" (198 lb).
+On December 3, 1810, having been trained by Bill Richmond, Molineaux fought Tom Cribb at Shenington Hollow in Oxfordshire for the English title.
+According to the journalist and sportswriter Pierce Egan, who was present, Molineaux stood at five foot eight and a quarter inches tall and, for this fight, weighed "fourteen stone two" (198 lb).
 Egan wrote that few people, including Cribb, expected the fight to last very long; there was betting that Cribb would win in the first ten rounds.
-However, Molineaux proved a powerful and intelligent fighter and the two battered each other heavily.
+Molineaux proved a powerful and intelligent fighter, and the two heavily battered each other.
 There was a disturbance in the 19th round as Molineaux and Cribb were locked in a wrestler's hold (legal under the rules of the time) so that neither could hit the other nor escape.
-The referee stood by, uncertain as to whether he should break the two apart, and the dissatisfied crowd pushed into the ring.
-In the confusion Molineaux hurt his left hand; Egan could not tell if it had been broken.
-There was also dispute over whether Cribb had managed to return to the line before the allowed 30 seconds had passed.
-If he had not, Molineaux would have won, but in the confusion the referee could not tell and the fight went on.
-After the 34th round Molineaux said he could not continue but his second persuaded him to return to the ring, where he was defeated in the 35th round.
+The referee stood by, uncertain whether he should break the two apart, and the dissatisfied crowd pushed into the ring.
+In the confusion, Molineaux hurt his left hand; Egan could not tell if it had been broken.
+There was a dispute over whether Cribb had returned to the line before the allowed 30 seconds had passed.
+If he had not, Molineaux would have won, but the referee could not tell in the confusion and the fight went on.
+After the 34th round, Molineaux said he could not continue, but his second persuaded him to return to the ring, where he was defeated in the 35th round.